China says Pence's allegations of meddling created 'out of thin air'

 "As we speak, Beijing is employing a whole-of-government approach, using political, economic, and military tools, as well as propaganda, to advance its influence and benefit its interests in the United States," he said.

+"We don't want China's markets to suffer.
+In fact, we want them to thrive.
+But the United States wants Beijing to pursue trade policies that are free, fair, and reciprocal," Pence said.

+"Sadly, China's rulers have refused to take that path -- so far."

-While Pence and President Donald Trump have both been critical of China publicly, Pence's broadside Thursday was unprecedented in that he portrayed the United States and China as two countries locked in an inevitable direct competition with each other.
+While Pence and President Donald Trump have been publicly critical of China, Pence's broadside Thursday was unprecedented in that he portrayed the United States and China as two countries locked in an inevitable direct competition with each other.

 Analysts say that Chinese leaders have long feared that Washington policy in the Asia Pacific region was designed to box in China and contain its rise, and believe that Pence's speech is likely to fuel those concerns.